markgbeckett/jupiter_ace/maze/README.md

 To implement this approach, I needed to completely rewrite the SCAN routine, as well as to update the four words that grow the maze (named 'X+', 'X-', 'Y+', 'Y-', for right, left, down, and up, respectively) to record the backtracking information.

-I also needed to reset Bit 4 of every cell in the maze-status structure, so it could be used for later solving the maze.
+Once the maze had been generated, I also needed to reset Bit 4 of every cell in the maze-status structure, so it could be used for later solving the maze.
 This is done in a new word called CLEARTRAIL.

 With the new SCAN routine and other modifications noted above (plus some other small corrections to remove corruption from the code) the program successfully generated a small maze (with size '1'), though crashed for larger maze sizes.